Avenue U station (BMT Sea Beach Line)

 The Avenue U station is a local station on the BMT Sea Beach Line of the New York City Subway, located at the intersection of Avenue U and West Seventh Street in Gravesend, Brooklyn.
 It is served by the N train at all times.
-During rush hours, several W and northbound Q trains also serve the station.
+During rush hours, several W trains also serve this station.

 History

 This station opened on June 22, 1915, along with the rest of the Sea Beach Line.

 In 2005, the station was listed on the National Register of Historic Places.

 From January 18, 2016 to May 22, 2017, the Manhattan-bound platform at this station was closed for renovations.
-The Coney Island-bound platform was closed for a longer period of time, from July 31, 2017 to October 29, 2018.
+The Coney Island-bound platform was closed from July 31, 2017 to October 29, 2018.

 Station layout

 This station has four tracks and two side platforms.
 The two center express tracks are not normally used, but both are available for rerouted trains.
 The platforms are in an open cut.
 The concrete walls and columns are painted beige (prior to renovations the columns were blue-green).
 Alternating columns display the standard black station name plate with white lettering.

 The 2018 artwork at this station is "Edges of a South Brooklyn Sky", a series of 14 glass mosaics made by Sally Gil.
 The artwork represent the local community of Gravesend and the diversity of its residents.